Research

 Playlist

-In this interview, Benoit Garride from the Municipality of Marseille shares how Marseille is advancing its energy transition, with a clear goal: carbon neutrality by 2030.
+In this interview, Benoit Garrigues from the Municipality of Marseille shares how Marseille is advancing its energy transition, with a clear goal: carbon neutrality by 2030.
 He outlines the city’s main strategies and policies driving this transformation, and how POSEIDON supports Marseille in shaping ambitious, city-wide approaches to energy and emissions.

 Giulia Turci from the City of Cesena shares the city’s approach to regenerating a dynamic and diverse urban area, where social and environmental challenges intersect.
 She explains how integrating outdoor space improvements with building renovations helps Cesena respond to increasing heatwaves, and how POSEIDON supports the city in building a more cohesive strategy toward climate neutrality.